garciaml/BIDS_Pytorch_CUDA_example/README.md

 You can directly raise issues with the code here: https://github.com/garciaml/BIDS_Pytorch_CUDA_example/issues For any question or suggestion you are welcome to use the [bids-pytorch-cuda google group](https://groups.google.com/g/bids-pytorch-cuda).

+### Citation
+The BIDS-Pytorch-CUDA template was inpired from the version of BrainQCNet for GPU https://github.com/garciaml/BrainQCNet_GPU.

+When using the BIDS-Pytorch-CUDA template, please include the following citation: